RedBucketRealty/Planning/business_requirements.md

 - A service for custom links to products optimized for social sharing.
 - A service that creates custom links for customers to share and keep track of shared items.
 - A service for communities based around users of a particular product.
+- A service for internal communities, announcements, and discussions on products and services.

 ## Referrals